dukang/dukang/README.md

 ### Hi there 👋,I'm DU Kang(Ken)

-- 🔭 I’m Du Kang, an entrepreneur and software engineer.
+- 🔭 I’m an entrepreneur and software engineer.
 - 🌱 I’m currently learning Everything I like.
 - 💬 Ask me about anything related to Java, Python and Typescript.
 - 📫 How to reach me: dukang92@gmail.com